upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 ### Self-hosted Kubernetes clusters

-When deploying UXP on a self-hosted Kubernetes cluster, you have control over the resource allocations to the nodes where your Kubernetes cluster control plane runs.
+If you deploy Crossplane on a self-hosted Kubernetes cluster, you have control over the resource allocations.
+You can right-size the nodes where your Kubernetes cluster control plane runs.

 #### Memory usage considerations